spikeekips/source-over-ssh/README.rst

     sos: admin $

 .. note ::
-    to skip asking passphrase for key, see this page, http://pkeck.myweb.uga.edu/ssh/
+    To skip asking passphrase for key, see this page, http://pkeck.myweb.uga.edu/ssh/

-access your repository
+Access Your Repository
 ##################################################

-after adding repository and allowing user, you are ready to use your source repository.
+After adding repository and allowing user, you are ready to use your source repository.

 .. note ::
-    when you run `sos` as non-root user, you wil not use the default ssh port,
+    When you run `sos` as non-root user, you wil not use the default ssh port,
-    22. in this case, there are some problems with `svn`, using command line svn client you can not set the different port other than 22 directly, so you need some tip, adding the followings to the ``.ssh/config`` file from your home directory ::
+    22. In this case, there are some problems with `svn`, using command line svn client you can not set the different port other than 22 directly, so you need some tip, adding the followings to the ``.ssh/config`` file from your home directory ::